skarik/1Engine/README.md

 * ``primary`` you're looking at it. public.
 * ``experimental`` scripting language, networking, other rendering pipelines (like consoles and stuff). ask for access, as bunch of the stuff legally cannot be on github.

+## Common Questions

+### Why GLSL Shaders?

+HLSL is the superior shader language, we all know.
+However, GLSL has the minimum feature set between the two - in other words, HLSL can support all of GLSL's features but GLSL can not support all of HLSL's features.
+To avoid this, all shaders are written in GLSL, at the cost of some sanity and performance.

+### Can I make a game with this?

+Yes.

+### Should I make a game with this?

+If you have money, and can pay EHS for full support and feature requestions, absolutely.

+Realistically, tt is recommended until the asset pipelines are fully mature before considering this as a usable engine for any project.
+This engine is in very active development.

+### Can I just steal the GPUW module?

+God, please do.
+Noone should have to make a wrapper from scratch.

+### Do you have console-specific code available?

+Currently, no. While EHS maintains their access to console SDKs, development on them has not been a priority.

+### Can *I* contribute?

+Yes.

 ## Legal Info